IEBH/revman/README.md

 * Initial `cochraneReview` key removed and main body returned as object
 * Date fields automatically translated into Date objects
 * Various fields automatically translated into arrays
-* The `participants` field will automatically be calculated for each comparison and each individual `dichOutcome`
+* The `participants` field will automatically be calculated for each comparison each `dichOutcome` and each `dichSubgroup`
 * The `p` field is calculated and rounded using the `pRounding` precision. `pText` is also calculated (e.g. `P < 0.001` etc.)